microsoft/cpp_client_telemetry/.github/ISSUE_TEMPLATE/bug_report.md

 labels: bug
 ---

-**Describe your environment.** Describe any aspect of your environment relevant to the problem, including your SDK version, platform, OS version, etc. If you're reporting a problem with a specific version of a library in this repo, please check whether the problem has been fixed on master.
+**Describe your environment.** Describe any aspect of your environment relevant to the problem, including your SDK version, platform, OS version, etc. If you're reporting a problem with a specific version of a library in this repo, please check whether the problem has been fixed on main brach.

 **Steps to reproduce.**
 Describe exactly how to reproduce the error.
 Include a code sample if applicable.